TBS-EACPD/infobase/README.md

 GC InfoBase
 ========
-The GC InfoBase is an interactive data-visualization tool, transforming complex federal data into simple visual stories for Canadians.
+The GC InfoBase is an interactive data-visualization tool, transforming complex federal data into visual stories for Canadians.
 The live site can be found [here](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html), where our [about page](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#about) contains further details on who we are and what we do.

 ## Table of Contents
 - [Getting Started](#getting-started)